 Shaun said the family are aware of the need to protect the biodiversity in the wetland.

 "We want to do it once and do it right, that's why we're working with the trust on this," he said.

-The Ardan View Farm open day included presentations and demonstrations from the family as well as the trust, Environment Canterbury, Pattle Delamore Partners, Farming with Native Biodiversity, and Lowe Environmental Impact.
+The Ardan View Farm open day included presentations and demonstrations from the family as well as the trust, our staff, Pattle Delamore Partners, Farming with Native Biodiversity, and Lowe Environmental Impact.

 Participants also toured the wetland and were tasked with coming up with creative solutions on how to best preserve the wetland in the future.
 Groups came up with varying suggestions including ways of increasing the wetland's water level, planting native and exotic shrubs, and removing the nearby willows.